What is a brick session?

 Sprint- and Olympic-distance racers, the brick workouts will be in the range of half your race distance up to race-distance.
 If you are training to race a half-ironman, you’ll probably do brick-sessions that are about 25-50% of your race distance.
 Being a long-distance triathlete, the brick-sessions becomes less important per se, but the “big days” becomes even more important.

 What can triathlon brick training look like?

-- Last five minutes of your bike, start planning your transition.
+During the last 5 minutes of your bike session, start planning for your transition.